BHTY Around the Globe

 All authors are encouraged to register their article on PubPeer by posting the article DOI number and encouraging commentary.
 The registration link is: https://pubpeer.com/register

-Mechanisms for correcting, revising or retracting articles post publication are made on CrossMark and corresponding details will also be timestamped on the blockchain.
+Mechanisms for correcting, revising or retracting articles post publication are made on CrossMark and corresponding details may be timestamped on the blockchain.

 BHTY is pleased to add Transparent Peer Review as an option for authors to consider and participate.
 Beginning January 2023, authors of manuscript submissions can opt in to have a complete accounting and history of their manuscript peer review reports — including their own responses to commentary reports — published at the same time as their manuscript.
 Readers will be able to see the transparent exchange(s) between authors and reviewers.